scottellis/ecbsp/README.md

 	[ 8591.777954] ecbsp_mcbsp_stop

-I have num_motors and NUM_DMA_BLOCKS are set to 1 while I try to track down this DMA misaligned error.
+I have num_motors and NUM_DMA_BLOCKS set to 1 while I try to track down this DMA misaligned error.

 When you run this, the CLKX runs and the FSX goes high, but no data and